Getting Started with AI Guardrails

 - Now copy and paste the previous prompt attack message and resubmit it.
 Note that now the demo chatbot app blocks the interaction and shows the user a crafted response when threats are detected.

-Setting up Lakera Guard
+Setting up AI Guardrails

 Developer quickstart